 Can I no ‘poo every day or every other day?

 One of the points of no ‘pooing is that you are helping your hair readjust it’s oil levels so that you do not need to wash your hair every day.
 By no ‘pooing every day or even every other day, you will be hindering your hair’s adjustment.
 On top of that no ‘pooing every day (and possibly every other day) can be too harsh for some.
 Now if you happen to have an important event going on day 2 of no ‘poo and your hair has to be perfect then by all means go ahead and no ‘poo early.
-No ‘pooing early every once and a while will ruin things.
+No ‘pooing early every once and a while will not ruin things.
 Just don’t make it a habit.

 I’m in the food service and I need to wash my hair or it stinks!
 How does that work with no ‘poo?